ExCALIBUR-NEPTUNE/minepoch/README.md

  - Although minepoch only includes a small subset of the functionality of the original EPOCH code, the user manual for EPOCH is included within each release.
  - The EPOCH code [paper](http://dx.doi.org/10.1088/0741-3335/57/11/113001) contains a review of the core PIC algorithm used in minepoch and EPOCH.
+The EPOCH code may be downloaded from the [repository](https://github.com/Warwick-Plasma/epoch) and the user/developer manuals are [here](https://github.com/Warwick-Plasma/EPOCH_manuals).

 ## Any problems?